Preparing Nervous or First-Time Campers

 📹 5) Attend a New Family Orientation

 - Virtual New Family Orientations provide an opportunity to meet with Tawonga directors and get your questions answered.
 All sessions are geared towards parents/guardians but campers are welcome to join.
-Visit tawonga.org/info-sessions-orientations to RSVP.
+Visit tawonga.org/info-sessions-orientations to RSVP starting in the spring.

 - Recordings will be shared afterwards in case you’re unable to join.